Accelerated Freefall (AFF) Skydiving Course

 If you are unable to demonstrate the required skills on a level your instructor may require you to repeat the jump.
 There will be an additional cost for this (levels 1-3 repeat is £170, levels 4-7 £110 and £80 for level 8).

-IMPORTANT: In order to participate in our solo skydiving courses your weight (fully clothed) must not exceed 224 pounds (16 stone, 102 Kg) .
+IMPORTANT: In order to participate in our solo skydiving courses your weight (fully clothed) must not exceed 101 kg (16 stone) .
 You must be between the ages of 16 (with permission of a parent/guardian) and 55.
-Exceptions to the higher age limit may be permitted if the person has previous skydiving experience (excluding tandem skydives).
+The maximum age for Solo Skydiving Training is 54.